 i) Resolution 54 (Rev. Geneva, 2022) of this assembly, on the creation of, and assistance to, regional groups;

-j) that Resolution 208 (Dubai, 2018) of the Plenipotentiary Conference establishes the appointment procedure and maximum term of office for chairmen and vice-chairmen of Sector advisory groups, study groups and other groups;
+j) that Resolution 208 (Rev. Bucharest, 2022) of the Plenipotentiary Conference establishes the appointment procedure and maximum term of office for chairmen and vice-chairmen of Sector advisory groups, study groups and other groups;

-k) that Resolution 191 (Rev. Dubai, 2018) of the Plenipotentiary Conference establishes methods and approaches for the coordination of efforts among the three Sectors of the Union;
+k) that Resolution 191 (Rev. Bucharest, 2022) of the Plenipotentiary Conference establishes methods and approaches for the coordination of efforts among the three Sectors of the Union;

-l) that Resolution 154 (Rev. Dubai, 2018) of the Plenipotentiary Conference establishes methods and approaches for the use of the six official languages of the Union on an equal footing,
+l) that Resolution 154 (Rev. Bucharest, 2022) of the Plenipotentiary Conference establishes methods and approaches for the use of the six official languages of the Union on an equal footing,

 resolves